shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “/I’m actually heading to this town called Waterdeep.
 I’m trying to get some extra coin to…/” The lion let out a low rumbling while he thought. “/Let’s just say, do an important task./”

-The paladin slaps his knee and hops off his horse.
+The paladin slapped his knee and hopped off his horse.
 Walking between his horse and the lion, his 7’2” height was more apparent. “/What luck!
 I’m also heading to Waterdeep.
 I heard they need some zombies killed./”

 “/Well that’s good!
-I heard there’s a 200 gold offer for those that join the hunt./” The lion extends a paw to the paladin. “/I’m Jack by the way./”
+I heard there’s a 200 gold offer for those that join the hunt./” The lion extended a paw to the paladin. “/I’m Jack by the way./”

-The paladin vigorously shakes Jack’s paw. “/I’m Larkwren Olivento Lightbrew.
+The paladin vigorously shook Jack’s paw. “/I’m Larkwren Olivento Lightbrew.
 I’m here to bring life and kill death.
-Please to make your acquaintance, Jack./”
+Pleased to make your acquaintance, Jack./”

-“/Likewise./” Jack sniffs the flowers on Larkwren’s shield. “/What do you worship?
-Or like, who?/” He gestures to the symbol on Larkwren’s shield.
+“/Likewise./” Jack sniffed the flowers on Larkwren’s shield. “/What do you worship?
+Or like, who?/” He gestured to the symbol on Larkwren’s shield.

-Larkwren dons a huge smile. “/Lathander!
-The god of Dawn, Renewal, Spring!/” He traces the symbol: first the sun, the horizon, and then the fields. “/And who do you serve?/” He nods at Jack’s necklace.
+Larkwren donned a huge smile. “/Lathander!
+The god of Dawn, Renewal, Spring!/” He traced the symbol: first the sun, the horizon, and then the fields. “/And who do you serve?/” He nodded at Jack’s necklace.

-Jack grimaces. “/I serve under Aslan, the Lion Spirit./”
+Jack grimaced. “/I serve under Aslan, the Lion Spirit./”

 “/What is he the god of?/”

 “/He’s not a god; just an animal spirit, that I serve./”

 “/An animal spirit?
 I can get behind that!
-Welcome brother in life!/” Larkwren pats Jack on the back, and Jack nearly drops his halberd.
+Welcome brother in life!/” Larkwren patted Jack on the back, and Jack nearly dropped his halberd.
 “You know, one time I saved a lion from poachers.
 There was a group of orcs cornering this *gorgeous* lion.
 It had a huge puffy mane and big muscular limbs.
 The poor thing was scared to death.
 The orcs had stabbed it repeatedly and it was taking its final breathes./”

 Jack looked disturbed.